 10. Soak in an Onsen

-Soaking in an Onsen — an onsen is a Japanese hot spring.
-As an volcanic active country Japan has thousands of onsen.
-We loved relaxing in these naturally extremely hot waters sometimes way too hot for our comfort zone! but after 45 min of slowly soaking in, we got the hang of it...
-To enter an onsen brush up on proper etiquette as onsen bathing is part of Japanese culture and tradition.
-You must be fully naked, completely scrubbed down and tattoos are not allowed in public onsen.
-Most public onsen are gender separated.
+An onsen is a Japanese hot spring.
+As an active volcanic country, Japan has thousands of onsen.
+We loved relaxing in these naturally extremely hot waters, sometimes way too hot for our comfort zone!
+But after 45 min of slowly soaking in, we got the hang of it.
+To enter an onsen, brush up on proper etiquette as onsen bathing is part of Japanese culture and tradition.
+You must be fully naked, throughly scrubbed down, and tattoos are not allowed in a public onsen.
+Most public onsens are gender separated.

 This is my personal favorite Top Ten Things I did during my stay in Japan.
-Have a favorite thing to do I did not mention? leave a comment below! ...till next time!
+Have a favorite thing to do I did not mention?
+Leave a comment below!